VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Attempts of SFT Cold-Start Before RL

 \subsection{Qualitative Results}

-Figure~\ref{fig:case_dark_mix} presents a qualitative comparison between two training paradigms: direct RL (VersaVid-R1) and SFT cold-start followed by RL (Qwen2.5-VL-CoT-SFT-RL).
+Figure~\ref{fig:case_dark_mix} presents a qualitative comparison between two training paradigms: direct RL (VidBridge-R1) and SFT cold-start followed by RL (Qwen2.5-VL-CoT-SFT-RL).
 While the model initialized with SFT demonstrates reasoning patterns that appear more aligned with human cognitive processes, its outputs often contain significant hallucinations.
 In contrast, the model trained directly with RL tends to produce more concise and accurate reasoning content.

-Specifically, in the upper example of Figure~\ref{fig:case_dark_mix}, Qwen2.5-VL-CoT-SFT-RL erroneously claims that the black screen segment lasts for an hour, despite the entire video being less than three minutes in length.
+Specifically, in the upper case, Qwen2.5-VL-CoT-SFT-RL erroneously claims that the black screen segment lasts for an hour, despite the entire video being less than three minutes.
 Furthermore, it misrepresents the temporal sequence of events.
-In comparison, VersaVid-R1 accurately identifies the location of the black screen event and provides a correct inference.
-In the lower example, Qwen2.5-VL-CoT-SFT-RL hallucinates the presence of various additional ingredients besides the chicken, while VersaVid-R1 correctly recognizes that the pot contains only chicken and water.
+In comparison, VidBridge-R1 accurately identifies the location of the black screen event and provides a correct inference.
+In the lower case, Qwen2.5-VL-CoT-SFT-RL hallucinates the presence of various additional ingredients besides the chicken, while VidBridge-R1 correctly recognizes that the pot contains only chicken and water.

 These observations suggest that compelling the model to imitate complex reasoning processes beyond its current capability may lead to hallucinatory inferences inconsistent with the video content, thereby ultimately undermining the model's final performance.